-NOTE 14 - INVESTMENTS IN ASSOCIATES AND OTHER COMPANIES, continued
+NOTE 14 - INVESTMENTS IN ASSOCIATES AND OTHER COMPANIES, continued c.
+The movement in investments in companies is as follows:

 There are no significant restrictions on the ability of associates to transfer funds to the Bank in the form of cash dividends or repayment of loans or advances.